fleetdm/fleet/handbook/business-operations/README.md

 Once the new team member replies and accepts their offer in writing, either the CEO or Zach Wasserman replies to the candidate.
 Whoever replies first is responsible for these steps:
 1. **Verify, track, and reply:** Reply to the candidate:
-   - _Verify the candidate replied with their physical address… or else keep asking._  If they did not reply with their physical address, or it's not a usable address, then we are not done.
-Fleet will reply and ask for it, and no offer should is "accepted" until we've received a physical address.
+   - _Verify the candidate replied with their physical address… or else keep asking._  If they did not reply with their physical address, then we are not done.
+No offer is "accepted" until we've received a physical address.
    - _Review and update the team database_ so that the new team member's row in ["🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) now includes:
      - **Physical address** _(The full street address of the location where work will typically be performed.)_
      - **Personal email** _(Use the personal email they're replying from, e.g. `@gmail.com`)_